-Expand the freight infrastructure network allow for more efficient movement of goods within the City, across the state, and around the world via the Western Sydney International Airport and Ports Botany and Kembla
+Expand the freight infrastructure network allow for more efficient movement of goods within the City, across the state, and around the world via the Western Sydney International (Nancy-Bird Walton) Airport and Ports Botany and Kembla.

-Enable integrated delivery to align infrastructure with growth and support efficient provision of services, digital connectivity and social and community infrastructure.
+Enable integrated delivery to align infrastructure with housing and jobs growth and support efficient provision of services, digital connectivity and social and community infrastructure.